 How to Participate Anyone is welcome and everyone is encouraged to join.
 You can download the data and perform analysis for stress drop.
 Corner frequency or other source parameters.
 You can become involved in the “meta-analysis”: comparing different results.
 You can just come to the workshop and see what’s going on!
 An upcoming SRL article will discuss the study in more detail.
 Sign up on the mailing listserv to stay aware of developments https://listserv.usgs.gov/mailman/listinfo/stressdrop-validation

 Timeline: All events will be posted to the mailing list

-- April/May 2021: Distribute a common dataset, accessible here (and announced to email list).
+- July 2021: Distribute a common dataset, accessible here (and announced to email list).
 We invite any and all interested to analyze the dataset for stress drop (or other relevant source parameters).

-- August/September 2021: Initial (virtual) workshop in late summer 2021 to come together and discuss these results.
+- November 2021: Initial (virtual) workshop to come together and discuss these results.
 Leading up to the workshop, we will ask participants to submit their analysis results and will begin some meta-analysis to compare them.

 DatasetsPlease cite the References when using these datasets.

 - Full Dataset: Dataset link.
 The .tar files starting on page 2 of the document have the links to the actual data and phase picks, grouped by magnitude.
 But please read through all of the other supporting documentation to understand the details of the assembled data, especially the Quick-reference guide example to help clarify things.

 - Catalog of full data set, from relocations by Trugman (2020)